 The Block Clerkship is set up on a traditional rotation with bridge weeks between specialties that include instruction in a variety of specialized topics and skills, which include patient safety, palliative care, global health, complementary & alternative medicine, and pharmacology.
 This curriculum structure appeals to students who thrive in traditional educational settings, enjoy direct instruction, value the opportunity to focus on one specialty at a time, and are interested in working with a large number of different patients.
-You may choose to do your Block Clerkship in one of two clinical sites in Vermont or Connecticut, and have the option to complete selected rotations in Florida
+You may do your Block Clerkship in one of two clinical sites in Vermont or Connecticut:

 Larner College of Medicine, Vermont Campus

 The University of Vermont Medical Center—UVM’s primary teaching clinical partner located next to the Larner College of Medicine campus—is a regional resource and referral center for Vermont and northeastern New York that logs more than one million patient visits each year.
 The medical center is comprised of a tertiary‐level referral medical center hospital, a large multi‐specialty outpatient clinic, and 22 satellite facilities including primary care locations.